JUDICIARY (1963, 1964, 1967, 1970, 2009, 2015)

 - Public funding for judicial elections so long as contested elections exist.
 (2009)

-a.
-Selecting Orphans’ Court Judges via non-partisan elections;
+(a) Selecting Orphan Court Judges via non-partisan elections

-b.
-Selecting both attorneys and nonattorney as Orphans’ Court judges.
+(b) Selecting both attorneys and non-attorneys as Orphans Court judges.

-Background: Since its study in the early 1960s of the Judicial Article of the state constitution, LWVMD has continued to testify on issues affecting the judiciary, particularly the development of a unified judicial system and the merit selection and retention of judges.
-The 1990s saw creation of the Commission on the Future of Maryland’s Courts which made numerous recommendations for legislative and administrative action.
+Background: Since its study in the early 1960’s of the Judicial Article of the state constitution, LWVMD has continued to testify on issues affecting the judiciary, particularly the development of a unified judicial system and the merit selection and retention of judges.
+The 1990’s saw creation of the Commission on the Future of Maryland’s Courts which made numerous recommendations for legislative and administrative action.
 In 2009 an update of current positions and a new study on the selection of judges, retention election of judges, public financing of judicial elections and the financing of the judiciary, resulted in concurrence with in the positions proposed by the study committee, listed above.
-In 2010, a study of the financing of the Maryland Judiciary, a study of Orphans’ Court and the election/selection process of the administrative offices the, judiciary Clerk of the Court, Register of Wills and Sheriff, resulted in new consensus positions listed above.
+In 2010, a study of the financing of the Maryland Judiciary, a study of Orphans Court and the election/selection process of the administrative offices of the judiciary Clerk of the Court, Register of Wills and Sheriff resulted in new consensus positions listed above.
 Position 6 c was proposed from the floor and adopted by the 2011 Convention.

 - Supported the merit selection and non-competitive merit retention of judges (1964).